 Below are the available bulk discount rates for each individual item when you purchase a certain amount

-We at Rain Brothers, LLC have been designing, constructing, and installing rainwater harvesting systems -- both residential- and commercial-scale -- in the Ohio Region for over six years, and we have used virtually every rainwater downspout diverter on the market.
+We at Rain Brothers, LLC have been designing, constructing, and installing rainwater harvesting systems -- both residential- and commercial-scale -- in the Ohio Region for over eight years, and we have used virtually every rainwater downspout diverter on the market.
 With the diverters on the market, there are recurring problems, including:

 1) Difficult installation